cfurrow/anagram_problem/README.md

 end
 </pre>

+_**Why did I choose this hash method?**_ It seemed right at the time and I originally thought it would save space.
+Upon reading more of the original blog post, Nafiul ends up creating a hash of a word by sorting the letters alphabetically, which is much faster/nicer.
+I'm keeping my hashing function as-is for full-disclosure.

 ### Step 3: As each word is read in, create the hash, and store the word in the set of hashes.

 <pre class='prettyprint'>